ruyadorno/telegram-pi-bot/README.md

  - Works great with IFTTT Maker channel
 - Basic multilingual support
  - `en` `pt-br`
+- Runs on Python 3

 ## Setup

 ### Hardware requirements

-- RaspberryPi 2
+- RaspberryPi
-- Ethernet cable
 - Power cable
 - MicroSD card
+- Internet connection

 ### Installing things

+This is a guide for the complete setup on ArchLinux, if you're just intested in running the script you can jump

 *Base system setup*
 - [Install archlinux](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2)